Screw the 9 to 5 grind...

 Back to the example of the bagel: If a bagel is sold for a dollar and you’re starving, absolutely famished.
-Is the dollar you paid for the bagel a money well spent (especially if it comes presented just the way you like – toasted and with your favourite filling).
+Is the dollar you paid for the bagel money well spent (especially if it comes presented just the way you like – toasted and with your favorite filling).

-One other quick example: Let’s say that car tyres cost $1000 a piece (instead of $100 – $500).
-And there was some conglomerate company that has the market locked up (maybe they had tyres patented).
+One other quick example: Let’s say that car tires cost $1000 apiece (instead of $100 – $500).
+And there was some conglomerate company that has the market locked up (maybe they had tires patented).

-There is a point at which people just will not be able to afford tyres – it’s called price gauging.
-Entrepreneurs will inevitably come in and find some way to solve this problem and maybe they’ll come up with an alternative to tyres.
+There is a point at which people just will not be able to afford tires – it’s called price gauging.
+Entrepreneurs will inevitably come in and find some way to solve this problem and maybe they’ll come up with an alternative to tires.

 It does not matter what industry or business you are in and it does not even matter what state the economy is in – you have to make sure your business is sustainable and self-sustainable.
 If you are taking out more than you are giving, there comes a day when the checks start to bounce.

-Did you know that 50% – 60% of trade in the stock market are hyper-trades that are carried out by super computers in nano seconds.
-Massive super computers are connected to Wall Street by high speed internet connections and there are millions of trades a day that are made by computers.
+Did you know that 50% – 60% of trade in the stock market are hyper-trades that are carried out by supercomputers in nanoseconds.
+Massive supercomputers are connected to Wall Street by high-speed internet connections and there are millions of trades a day that is made by computers.

 All they are doing is manipulating the market by using mathematical algorithms.
 But what value is being contributed to society by this industry?

 We saw the banking collapse in 2008.
-There are close to 16 million people who lost there jobs as a result and those jobs will never come back.
+There are close to 16 million people who lost their jobs as a result and those jobs will never come back.

 Yet we have the same industry, the same economists, the same regulations, the same everything.
-I’m not making a judgement on it, just pointing out some simple facts.
+I’m not making a judgment on it, just pointing out some simple facts.

 There’s a Very Harsh Correction Coming